CogSciUOS/asparagus/docs/manual_run_streamlit_app.md

 ## When something is not working

 This is my first streamlit app.
 So although I tried my best to structure the app clearly and make it faster by caching some functions, there is room for improvement.
-Please let me know when you encounter problems or have some suggestions on how to improve it.
-I would also be very happy about pull requests that add new features.
+Please **let me know** when you encounter problems or have some suggestions on how to improve it.
+I would also be very happy about **pull requests** that add new features.

 Things you can try on your own when running into problems:
-1. refresh the site
+1. refresh
 2. check all the checkboxes from top to bottom
 3. check the source code